Skip to content

 PolicyGrant establishes the policy boundary for machine payments.

-It ensures that downstream artifacts (SBA and SPA) are always derived from a validated policy evaluation.
+It ensures that downstream SBA artifacts are always derived from a validated policy evaluation.

 See Also